Calgary Coin & Antique Home Chinese Reference Guide Index

 s-145 spade

 S-145-147, Value 1000 spade inscribed "TA-PU HUANG-CH'IEN".
-This type exists with and without a line extending from the hole to the upper rim (same value).
 These are well cast with sharp characters.
 It appears that Mang's reign title at this time was "Huang-shih-chu".
 It is possible that the "Huang" on these coins is a reference to that title.
 Average (3 specimens) 57 x 25 mm, 12.01 grams (the weights vary slightly).

 VF $55.00 XF $77.50